-The IVSC was founded in 1981 and its membership comprises professional valuation associations from around the world, with almost 50 countries currently represented.
-IVSC's objectives are to formulate and publish, in the public interest, valuation Standards for property valuation and to promote their world-wide acceptance; to harmonise Standards among the world's States; and to identify and make disclosure of differences in statements and/or applications of Standards as they occur.
+The IVSC was founded in 1981 and its membership comprises professional valuation associations from around the world, with 52 countries currently represented.
+IVSC's objectives are to formulate and publish, in the public interest, valuation Standards and procedural guidance for the valuation of assets for use in financial statements and to promote their world-wide acceptance and observance; to harmonise Standards among the world's States; and to make disclosures of differences in standards statements and/or applications of Standards as they occur.

 The IVSC is an NGO member of the United Nations, having been granted Roster status with the UN Economic and Social Council in 1985.
-The IVSC maintains liaison with other international agencies (for instance, the Organisation for Economic Cooperation and Development (OECD), the World Bank, the International Monetary Fund and the WTO), and with standardisation bodies such as the International Accounting Standards Committee (IASC), the International Federation of Accountants (IFA), the International Auditing Practice Committee of the IFA and the International Organisation of Security Commissions (IOSCO).
+The IVSC maintains liaison with other international agencies (for instance, the Organisation for Economic Cooperation and Development (OECD), the World Bank, the International Monetary Fund and the WTO), and with standardisation bodies such as the International Accounting Standards Committee (IASC), the International Federation of Accountants (IFA) and the International Organisation of Security Commissions (IOSCO).
 It also maintains contact with the European Group of Valuers' Associations (TEGoVA).